Cole-vJ/AdvEMDpy/README.md

-# Python EMD Package
+# Python AdvEMDpy Package

-EMD is a Python library that performs Empirical Mode Decomposition with numerous algorithmic variations and other optional additions.
+AdvEMDpy is a Python library that performs Empirical Mode Decomposition with numerous algorithmic variations available at key stages of the core algorithm.
+This package was developed out of research performed by Cole van Jaarsveldt, Matthew Ames, Gareth W. Peters, and Mike Chantler.